oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    optionally a blinded claim name value that is used to calculate a digest for a certain claim.

-Issuer-Issued Disclosures Object (II-Disclosures Object) :  A JSON object created by the issuer that contains Disclosures for all selectively-disclosable claims in an SD-JWT.
+Issuer-Issued Disclosures Object (II-Disclosures Object) :  A JSON object created by the Issuer that contains Disclosures for all selectively-disclosable claims in an SD-JWT.

 Holder-Selected Disclosures JWT (HS-Disclosures JWT)
 :  A JWT created by the Holder that contains the Disclosures from an Issuer-Issued Disclosures Object that the Holder is disclosing to the Verifier.
 In addition to the Disclosures, it can contain other properties and may be signed by the Holder.